em1e/ft_irc/tests.md

     - [ ] send an empty message
     - [ ] send message when not authenticated
     - [ ] send message when not registed
+- [ ] broadcast a message inside a channel
+- [ ] broadcast a message inside a channel (when in multiple channels)
+- [ ] broadcast a message when not in a channel (no /msg)
+- [ ] broadcast a message in window 1 when in a channel
+- [ ] broadcast a message

 ## /invite <nickname> <channel>:
 - [x] invite client to invite only channel, that you're a part and an admin of